code-not-found/code-not-found.github.io/_posts/graphql-java/2018-03-15-graphql-spring-boot-example.md

 }
 ```

-In a real life application data will typically be fetched from a database or via an existing API.
-In this example we define a basic `GreetingRepository` that simply stores the `Greeting` objects in an in memory `HashMap`.
+In a real-life application, data will typically be fetched from a database or via an existing API.
+For this setup, we define a basic `GreetingRepository` that simply stores the `Greeting` objects in an in-memory `HashMap`.

 ``` java
 package com.codenotfound.repository;